DataDog/integrations-core/harbor/README.md

 ### Service Checks

+- `harbor.can_connect`
+Returns `OK` if the Harbor API is reachable and authentication is successful, otherwise returns `CRITICAL`.

 - `harbor.status`
-Returns `OK` if the Harbor API is reachable and answers correctly.
-Returns `CRITICAL` if the connection is not possible or if the API says the registry is unhealthy.

-- `harbor.component.chartmuseum.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-This service check is not emitted unless the chartmuseum is configured.

-- `harbor.component.registry.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.redis.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.jobservice.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.registryctl.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.portal.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.core.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.

-- `harbor.component.database.status`
-Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
-Only available with Harbor > 1.8.
+Returns `OK` if the specified Harbor component is healthy, otherwise returns `CRITICAL`.
+Returns `UNKNOWN` with Harbor < 1.5.

 - `harbor.registry.status`
 Returns `OK` if the service is healthy, otherwise returns `CRITICAL`.
 Monitors the health of external registries used by Harbor for replication.